woodbine/SpendNetwork_dedupe/README.md

 The deduplicator has been trained using manual inputs of roughly 40 positive and negative matches from a 10k sample of usm3.
 Running on roughly 10k rows took me a few minutes.
 Running on the entirety of usm3 took several hours.

-Testing so far implies that roughly 10% of usm3 will be classified as part of a cluster
+Testing so far implies that roughly 10% of usm3 will be clustered together.